PrincetonUniversity/advanced-command-line/01_tmux/README.md

  - Search for a process with your user name and copy a few lines around it into the default buffer.

 tmux keeps 50 buffers that can be specified or named.
 I usually just use one buffer, similar to the system clipboard.
 To paste the contents of the default buffer at the current cursor location, press `C-b ]`.
-Paste the contents of the buffer into your editor (you have to enter insert mode in vim)
+Paste the contents of the buffer into your editor (you have to enter insert mode in vim).

-You can remap the keys to perform this actions, but the syntax changed in version tmux 2.3.
-You can also have tmux interact with the system clipboard, the vim registers `*` and `+`, or use the mouse for selection.
+You can remap the keys to perform select, copy and paste, but the syntax changed in version tmux 2.3.
+Note the tmux buffer and your system clipboard (where `C-c` goes) are distinct.
+You can have tmux interact with the system clipboard, the vim registers `*` and `+`, or use the mouse for selection.
 Search for specifics if you are interested.

 ## Conclusions
 This section covers a lot of tmux usage.
 Don't try to use everything at once!